 1 15 oz can cannelini beans (I like the ones from Trader Joe's)

-1 lemon, 2 Tablespoons juice, 1 teaspoon grated rind
+2 Tablespoons fresh lemon juice, 1 teaspoon grated lemon peel

-1 Tablespoon extra virgin olive oil, stronger flavored the better
+1 Tablespoon extra virgin olive oil, the stronger flavored the better

 1 clove garlic, mashed